2024 Romanian parliamentary election

 Parliamentary elections were held in Romania on 1 December 2024.
-No party won a majority in the election, which saw the incumbent National Coalition for Romania, led by the Social Democratic Party (PSD) and the National Liberal Party (PNL), lose their majority in both chambers of parliament alongside significant gains by far-right parties such as the Alliance for the Union of Romanians (AUR), S.O.S.
-Romania, and the Party of Young People (POT).
-Following the elections, a pro-European grand coalition government was formed between the PSD, the PNL, and the UDMR, with the support of the national minorities.
+No party won a majority in the election, which saw the incumbent National Coalition for Romania (CNR), led by the Social Democratic Party (PSD) and the National Liberal Party (PNL), lose their majority in both chambers of parliament alongside significant gains by far-right parties such as the Alliance for the Union of Romanians (AUR), S.O.S.
+Romania (SOS), and the Party of Young People (POT).
+Following the elections, a pro-European grand coalition government was formed between the PSD, the PNL, and the Democratic Union of Hungarians in Romania (UDMR/RMDSZ), with the support of the national minorities.
 On 23 December, Ciolacu's second cabinet was inaugurated by a slim margin, with 240 votes out of 465 in favour.

 Background

 Cîțu Cabinet

-Following the previous legislative elections held in December 2020, the Cîțu Cabinet was appointed, backed by a centre-right coalition of three Romanian political parliamentary parties: the conservative liberal National Liberal Party (PNL), the progressive liberal/neoliberal USR PLUS (which subsequently switched back to the old USR acronym in late 2021), and the Hungarian minority-oriented Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ).
+Following the previous legislative elections held in December 2020, the Cîțu Cabinet was appointed, backed by a centre-right coalition of three Romanian political parliamentary parties: the conservative liberal National Liberal Party (PNL), the progressive liberal/neoliberal USR PLUS (which subsequently switched back to the old USR acronym in late 2021), and the Hungarian minority-oriented Democratic Union of Hungarians in Romania (UDMR/RMDSZ).

 In September 2021, a major rift within the coalition led to the onset of the 2021 Romanian political crisis.
 Prime Minister Cîțu, with the backing of President Klaus Iohannis, sacked Justice minister Stelian Ion.
 All the other USR ministers withdrew from the government by 7 September 2021, which left the Cîțu Cabinet in the minority.
 It subsequently fell in November 2021 in an unparalleled motion of no confidence (the highest number of votes against a government in the political history of post-1989 Romania).

 National Coalition for Romania

 The political crisis ended with the formation of a grand coalition.
-As a result, the Ciucă Cabinet, backed by the National Coalition for Romania (CNR) comprising the PNL, PSD and the UDMR, was formed and remained in power until June 2023, when the latter of the three parties withdrew from the majority.
-On 15 June 2023, as part of the rotation government deal, the National Liberals made way for the Social Democratic-led Ciolacu Cabinet.
+As a result, the Ciucă Cabinet, backed by the National Coalition for Romania (CNR) comprising the PNL, PSD, and the UDMR/RMDSZ, was formed and remained in power until June 2023, when the latter of the three parties withdrew from the majority.
+On 15 June 2023, as part of the rotation government deal, the National Liberals made way for the Social Democratic-led First Ciolacu cabinet.